 - In 77% of the nicotine cases, the people obtained pre-filled tobacco vape products from commercial vendors.

 After investigating the cases, the CDC found that the additive vitamin E acetate was the common denominator and stated that it is “strongly linked to the EVALI outbreak.”
 This synthetic form of vitamin E is commonly used by illicit producers as a thickening agent to dilute concentrates, often leaving very little THC.

 To date, approximately 2,711 people have been hospitalized across all 50 states and two U.S. territories (Puerto Rico and the U.S. Virgin Islands), and there have been 60 deaths.

 It’s important for cannabis consumers to be aware of the risks so they can avoid using counterfeit THC vape products altogether.

-Real vs Counterfeit Vape Pens and Cartridges
+Real vs Fake Vape Pens and Cartridges

 There are four things to consider when you purchase a vape pen: packaging, price, liquids and hardware.

 Look for signals that a product is fake by inspecting the packaging.
 If information about the brand’s location, contact or ingredients is absent, consider that a red flag.

 Products that use characters from pop culture on their packages without licensing permissions are also likely imposters.
 Also, beware of packaging with spelling and blatant grammatical errors.